k3tchup/google_drive_sync/readme.md

 - mostly there
 - still need to add more supported foramts. what are they?

-[x] checksum / hash verfication of downloaded files

 [ ] figure out what to do with native docs we exported to docx/xslx/etc.  we don't want to put them back on the next sync.   do we want to flag them somewhere?

-[x] do we want a local sqlite db to keep track of all the file versions and metadata?
-- Will likely add additional tables, like for tracking files that errored out.
-- Will probably extend the gObjects table with local file versioning

-[x] multi-threading for downloads

-[ ] don't bother going through the merge routines if the dest folder is empty, would save a bunch of time

 [ ] multi-thread the merge functions